adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 22 Creating Alerts and Dashboards for Mythic Activity.md

 **Query for Mythic C2 Activity**:

-- Search for the binary `svrhost-haji.exe`.
+- Search for the binary `svchost-Wahab.exe`.
 - Adjust the time range to 30 days to capture all relevant events.
 - Sort events from old to new.